 Need a Texas E-Cigarette Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by an e-cigarette, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.

-Electronic cigarettes, also known as “vapes” or “e-cigs,” are battery-operated smoking devices.
+E-cigarettes or vapes are battery-operated smoking devices.
 However, instead of combusting nicotine using a flame, e-cigs use a battery-charged heating element to vaporize nicotine, chemicals, and other substances (sometimes called “e-juice”) into a substance that is inhaled.

 E-Cigarette Side Effects